What is Echo?

 2. Climate Change

-(Espronceda, Barcelona, SP)
+(Espronceda, Barcelona, ES)

 demands urgent attention, especially for us younger generations who will